brandonmcconnell/tailwindcss-multi/README.md

 > [!IMPORTANT]
 > ### New name
-> The plugin was previously named `tailwindcss-multitool`, but has been renamed to `tailwindcss-multi` to simplify reference.
+> The plugin was previously named `tailwindcss-multi`, but has been renamed to `tailwindcss-multi` to simplify reference.
 >
 > ### New syntax due to breaking changes
 > The value between the brackets in the `multi` directive must now be quoted.
 This is due to a breaking change introduced in Tailwind CSS v3.3.6.